Muslim Brotherhood: United States

 Conservatives in the Congress believe that the group is a breeding ground for radical Islam.
 Previous attempts were made in the previous year by Representative Michele Bachmann (R-MN), but it failed largely due to her allegation that Huma Abedin, Hillary Clinton's aide, had links to the organization, a statement which was dismissed by establishment Democrats and Republicans.

 In February 2016, the House Judiciary Committee approved the legislation in a 17 to 10 vote, which if enacted could increase grounds for enforcing criminal penalties and give permission to the Secretary of Treasury to block financial transactions and freeze assets of anyone who has showed material support for the group.
 Scholars against this classification claim that the group simply promotes Islamism, or the belief that society should be governed according to Islamic values and Sharia law.

 Past U.S. presidential administrations have examined whether to designate the Muslim Brotherhood as a Foreign Terrorist Organization and have decided not to do so.
 During the George W. Bush administration, the U.S. government investigated the Brotherhood and associated Islamist groups, but "after years of investigations, ... the U.S. and other governments, including Switzerland's, closed investigations of the Brotherhood leaders and financial group for lack of evidence, and removed most of the leaders from sanctions lists."
 The Obama administration was also pressured to designate the Brotherhood as a terrorist organization, but did not do so.
-During the Donald Trump administration, there were serious steps towards designating the Muslim Brotherhood as a terrorist organization.
+During the first Donald Trump administration, there were serious steps towards designating the Muslim Brotherhood as a terrorist organization.

+On November 2025 a new report was presented to members of Congress, senior diplomats, policy experts and leading scholars in a Washington event.
+According to ISGAP, the Muslim Brotherhood is operating by a long, 100-year plan intended to spread its influence inside Western governments, schools, and other institutions, while holding beliefs that go against democratic values.
+The reports that is based on internal documents and network studies, shows clear connections, ideas, organization, and money transfers between the Brotherhood, Hamas, and other groups.
+The report also shows that Qatar is one of the organization's main supporters.